Watch: Christina El Moussa Opens up About Whether She Hooked up With Tarek After Their Split

 “Our communication is great,” she said.
 “The kids are happy, so everyone’s doing really well.”

-- Christina El Moussa Catches Some Rays In New Beach Bikini Pics
+Christina and Tarek El Moussa Officially Sign on for ‘Flip or Flop’ Season 8

-- Christina El Moussa Demands HGTV Pay Her $1 Million And Cut Ex Tarek From new Season Of ‘Flip or Flop’
+Christina El Moussa Demands HGTV Pay Her $1 Million and Cut Ex Tarek for New Season of ‘Flip or Flop’

-- Flip Or Flop Star Christina El Moussa Shows Off Bikini Bod